Skip to main navigation Skip to main content

 • the carer applicant’s completion of the Vendor master data form—required to certify the carer’s bank account details

-• the regional processes for provisional assessment, such as the iDOCS filing conventions.
+• the regional processes for provisional assessment.

 Refer to the Central Screening Unit for a suitability assessment